libin/kue/README.md

 ### WTF dude there are no spec's?!?
 Yep!
-This has been extracted out of one of my production application that does have specs!
+This has been extracted out of one of my production applications that does have specs!
 Don't have the time to setup all the tests and specs for kue.
 I will merge a nice pull request though!